In Qiqihar, a glimpse at China's slowdown

 While the area’s heavy industry has weakened and exports are down by more than a quarter, the services sector is holding up, though retail growth lags the national rate.
 Even with construction in decline, cranes still dot the urban landscape, and real estate investment is up.
 Light industry is booming, up 17.4 percent from January to August.

-Crucially, there are no signs of labor unrest on the bustling streets.
+Crucially, there are no signs of labour unrest on the bustling streets.
 Qiqihar’s official jobless rate last year was just 3.7 percent.

 In a July report, Moody’s predicted that if China’s growth slowed to 5 percent, it would knock 0.9 percentage points off Asia-Pacific growth and 0.3 percentage points off global growth.
 That may be some way off.
 Li Pumin, general secretary of the National Development and Reform Commission said this week he was confident China can hit its annual growth target of around 7.5 percent this year.